KRC Mechelen: History

 Racing Mechelen played its first season in the first division in 1910–11 and finished 8th of 12 teams.
 By this time, rival FC Malines, later called KV Mechelen, was playing in second division.
 The following season, Racing ended 11th just one point away from Beerschot and was relegated.
-Just before World War I, Racing finished second in their division while FC Malines was third (8 points away).
+Just before World War I, Racing finished second in their division while FC Malines was third (8 points behind).
 Thus RC Malines were promoted, playing the following season in the first division, which was played in 1919–20.
 They ended in 6th place.
 Two years after that FC Malines was playing in the first division too.
 In 1929 and 1930 after having spent one year in the second division (1924), the club grabbed third place in the first division.
-A record it would beat in 1952 with a second place after a new sequence of two third places (1950 and 1951).
+A record it would beat in 1952 with a second-place finish after a new sequence of two third places (1950 and 1951).
 In 1954 it qualified for the final game of the Belgian Cup.
 Afterwards, the club fell to the second division and has rarely played at a higher level in recent decades.